SEESolutions-it/DpdlEngine/README.md

-## Where to Download the DpdlEngine lite release package?
+## Where to Download the 'DpdlEngine lite' release package?

 The DpdlEngine line release (V1.0) can be downloaded and used for free (with some limitations and conformant to the License agreement) from the following download link: